Published on

 Uninstalling AA

 Once the operation is complete, you can remove the Root Uninstaller app itself.
-You can also use other uninstallers that are trustworthy or that you have used before.
+You can also use other trusted uninstallers, or ones you have previously used.

-This method of disabling Android Auto is suitable for any device.
+This method for disabling Android Auto is suitable for any device.

-If the previous method didn't work for some reason, use any file manager for Android.
-You will again need an app that gives you root rights, such as Titanium Backup, Kingo ROOT, Framaroot, Vroot.
+If the previous method didn’t work, you can use any file manager for Android.
+You will still need an app that grants root access, such as Titanium Backup, Kingo ROOT, Framaroot, or Vroot.

 Step 1.
-After granting root rights permissions, download ES Explorer;
+After granting root permissions, download ES Explorer;

 Step 3.
-Select the system apps under "Apps";
+Select the "Apps" folder under system apps;

 Step 5.
 Delete it.

-After this procedure the app is completely uninstalled, including all additional files and updates.
+After this, the app will be completely uninstalled, including all additional files and updates.

-Sometimes it's not Android Auto that gets in the way, but "driving mode", a feature that disables incoming notifications and calls when the user is in a moving car.
-This way you can miss an important call, which is annoying.
-To disable notifications, do the following:
+Sometimes it’s not Android Auto that causes the inconvenience, but “Driving Mode,” a feature that disables notifications and calls while the user is driving.
+This can be annoying if it causes you to miss important calls.
+To disable notifications, follow these steps:

 Step 1.
-Tap the Quick Access bar at the top;
+Swipe down the Quick Access bar at the top;

 Step 2.
-Locate the "Driving mode" or "Do not disturb" icon.
-If it's highlighted, turn it off;
+Find the "Driving Mode" or "Do Not Disturb" icon.
+If it’s enabled, tap to turn it off;

 Do not disturb mode

 Step 3.
-While driving, you may not be able to disable it because a notification appears.
-Tap it;
+While driving, you might not be able to disable it directly because of a notification.
+Tap the notification;

 Step 4.
-Turn off the slider opposite "driving mode" or "do not disturb".
+Turn off the slider next to "Driving Mode" or "Do Not Disturb."

 Disabling notifications